Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 autoupdate: true          # use the bots autoupdate functionality, default is false
 use_dashboard: true       # Use the dashboard display for your node.
 Default is true.
 chat_command_prefix: '-'  # The command prefix to be used for in-game chat commands.
 Default is "-"
+chat_filter: true         # Use the profanity filter for the in-game chat.
 mission_rewrite: false    # Disable the re-write of missions by MizEdit or RealWeather.
 The server will be stopped for any mission change then. (default: true)
 language: de              # Change the bots language to German.
 This is WIP, several languages are in the making, including DE, ES, RU and more
 database: